 All travellers to the UK have to fill in a passenger locator form 48 hours before they arrive.

-Fit2FlyTest is an accredited laboratory offering day 2 and day 8 PCR tests and test to release tests as well.
+Fit2FlyTest has accredited laboratories offering day 2 and day 8 PCR tests and test-to-release tests as well.
 Cut out the middleman and help us help you to get back to doing what you enjoy.

 - Order your PCR Fit to Fly test (below) before 2 PM Monday-Friday and we will dispatch your test for next day delivery.

 - PLEASE NOTE due to bank holiday and upcoming STRIKES by royal mail, we may not receive your sample in a timely manor. please consider using a private courier to guarantee delivery.

 - Collect your sample using the kit.
 Full instructions are included.

 - Stick the included pre-paid return label on your kit, then take your sample to your nearest Royal Mail Priority Post box.

 - Our Laboratory operates Monday – Friday.
 No testing or reporting is performed during the weekend.